- Students use an agile process to turn acceptance requirements into deployed software (mastery)

 Each student will be responsible for setting priorities for their project and communicating those to their Technical Lead.
 Throughout the week, each student should be tagging their Technical Lead in PR’s if they have questions or want feedback on any code they’ve written.

 - Each student will spend 2 minutes demoing their project to the entire class.

 - Each student will self-assess on the rubric below.

-- Each student will meet with their Technical Lead who will evaluate their progress via the rubric below.
+- Each student has the option to meet with their Technical Lead who will evaluate their progress via the rubric below.

 At the end of the project (week 6):

-- Students will be evaluated on the rubric below.
+- Students will be evaluated (in-person with their Technical Lead) on the rubric below.